Table of contents

 While robust products were guaranteed with agile, DevOps emphasizes automation, reducing errors, and improving speed.
 The other significant concept of DevOps is that developers and operations staff members work in tandem instead of in siloes.
 This is the other principle that drives the growth and success of DevOps.

 Finally, to become a DevOps engineer, one has to have the aptitude to communicate and collaborate.
-While courses on coding and testing are vital to DevOps engineer skills, communication skills are essential to a successful DevOps engineer.
+While courses on coding and testing are vital to skills for DevOps engineer roles, communication skills are essential to a successful DevOps developer.

 DevOps is a software development approach that serves as a bridge between developers and IT teams.
 It enables organizations to release small features and swiftly integrate feedback rapidly.
 Here are some additional advantages: